Peripheral neuropathy is damage to the nerves connecting the brain, spinal cord and the rest of the body. It can be caused by cancer or its treatment.

 - are having more than one type of drug or treatment that can cause nerve damage

-- have had previous anti-cancer drugs that can cause peripheral neuropathy
+- have had anti-cancer drugs in the past that can cause peripheral neuropathy

 - have diabetes

-If you already have peripheral neuropathy and need to have anti-cancer treatment, there are a large number of anti-cancer drugs that don’t cause peripheral neuropathy or make it worse.
-Your doctor can talk to you about the possible options.
+If you already have peripheral neuropathy and need to have anti-cancer treatment, talk to your doctor.
+There are anti-cancer drugs that do not cause peripheral neuropathy or make it worse.

-If you are being given a drug that can cause peripheral neuropathy, your doctor will monitor you for signs of nerve damage before each treatment.
-Symptoms are often mild to begin with and gradually get worse.
+If you are given drugs that can cause peripheral neuropathy, your doctor or nurse will monitor you for signs of nerve damage before each treatment.
+Symptoms are often mild to start with, and gradually get worse.